fgahr/olit/README.md

 # Usage
 This section is relegated to the lower parts of this README, partly because I don't expect anyone to use it.
-Usage is very similar to `tilo`, output is slightly different.
+Usage is very similar to `tilo`, output is quite reduced.
 Some commands only make sense for client-server interaction and are therefore omitted.

 For any further details, read the source code.
 I did my best to make it